Healthy Homemade Twinkies

 Enriched Bleached Wheat Flour, Water, Sugar, Corn Syrup, High Fructose Corn Syrup, Partially Hydrogenated Oil, Eggs, Dextrose, Soy Lecithin, Sodium Acid Pyrophosphate, Baking Soda, Corn Starch, Monocalcium Phosphate, Whey, Modified Corn Starch, Glucose, Soy Flour, Salt, Monoglycerides, Diglycerides, Cellulose Gum, Corn Starch, Sodium Stearoyl Lactylate, Natural Flavor, Artificial Flavor, Sorbic Acid, Polysorbate 60, Soy Protein Isolate, Calcium Caseinate, Sodium Caseinate, Yellow #5, Red #40.

-I have issues with the bolded stuff… white flour, white sugar, HFCS, PHOs?!?
+I have issues with the bolded stuff… white flour, white sugar, high-fructose corn syrup, PHOs?!? *gags*

-Don’t worry, these DIY Twinkies don’t have any of those nasties 🙂
+Don’t worry, these Healthy Homemade Twinkies don’t have any of those nasties!